Opel-Rennbahn: State since 1946

-Since 1946, the use of the Opel racetrack had been completely abandoned, but the facility was not demolished.
+Since 1946, the use of the Opel racetrack has been completely abandoned, but the facility was not demolished.
 In 1949 the lease with the city of Mainz expired.
 As a result, holes were made in the slope in order to plant trees there.
 In the 1960s, part of the home straight was demolished in order to facilitate the new construction of the L3012 state road.
 The slope is partly overgrown today, but it is still easy to see; in particular the steep wall curves are almost completely preserved.
 More recently, the historic complex has been integrated into the Rhein-Main Regional Park as an industrial heritage site.
 A small, accessible platform with information boards has been protruding into the north curve since 2013.